barryiwhite/partial-stub/README.md

 and difficult to understand.
 In the vast majority of cases a simple test implementation is sufficient and much easier to understand and debug.

-That said however, I sometimes need to implement/mock just a few methods on a very wide interface and this is where PartialStub helps.
-You can create an abstract implementing just the methods you need to test and use PartialStub to construct an instance for the test.
+That said however, I do sometimes need to implement/mock just a few methods on a very wide interface and this is where PartialStub helps.
+You can create an abstract class implementing just the methods you need to test and use PartialStub to construct an instance for the test.

     public class PartialStubExampleTest {
         @Test